zdharma-continuum/I_WANT_TO_HELP/README.md

 **You can delete them any time you want -- at the cost of your credibility as a maintainer.**

-I don't want to depend on a source maintained by him directly.
-If he can't be trusted to not take destructive actions, a buffer (a fork) must be put in place.
+I don't want to depend on a source maintained by someone who can't be trusted to not take destructive actions, so a buffer (a fork) must be put in place.

 I'm putting up forks of the most recent copies of the sources that I depend on personally (and thus have up-to-date clones of) in an organization on Github.